ibelikov/jimmy/README.rst

 including Jenkins plugin parameters like Gerrit URL for Gerrit Trigger plugin or global credentials.

-See `./plugins/` directory for full list of supported plugins.
+See `./modules/` directory for full list of supported Jenkins plugins.

 How to use
 ==========